irmen/prog8/docs/source/libraries.rst

 - delete and rename files on the disk
 - send arbitrary CbmDos command to disk drive

+For simplicity sake, this library is designed to work on a *single* open file for reading, and a *single* open file for writing at any time only.
+If you need to load or save to more than one file at a time, you'll have to write your own I/O routines (or supplement the ones found here)

+You can set the active *disk drive number*, so it supports multiple drives, just one at a time.
+It does not support reading from more than one file or writing to more than one file at a time.

 Commander X16 additions:
 Headerless load and save routines are available (load_raw, save_raw).
 On the Commander X16 it tries to use that machine's fast Kernal loading routines if possible.